StuartCTS/kcc-demo/README.md

 (note if you want to keep the resources running for whichever reason you must first 'unmanage' them from KCC - unless you had tagged them as 'abandon')

-To remove the KCC CRDS and operators etc:
+To remove the KCC CRDs and operators etc:

 ```
 kubectl delete ConfigConnector configconnector.core.cnrm.cloud.google.com \